 If you have a Personal Umbrella Liability policy, there’s generally an exclusion for business-related liability.
 Make sure you have sufficient auto liability coverage.

 Workers’ Compensation insurance is a type of business coverage that is purchased by the employer that provides benefits to the employee in the event of a job-related injury, regardless of who was at fault.
 Job-related injuries can include physical injuries, illnesses, and even some psychological or stress-related injuries caused by performing job tasks.
 Florida law requires all employers to purchase Workers’ Compensation coverage when they have four or more employees.
 There are some differences in employee count for certain industries such as construction companies or farmers.
 This type of coverage also makes employers immune from some injury lawsuits by employees.

 Extra Expense Insurance

-Extra Expense Insurance reimburses your company for a reasonable sum of money that it spends, over and above normal operating expenses, to avoid having to shut down during the restoration period.
-Usually, extra expenses will be paid if they help to decrease business interruption costs.
-In some instances, Extra Expense Insurance alone may provide sufficient coverage, without the purchase of Business Interruption Insurance.
+Extra Expense insurance reimburses your company for a reasonable sum of money that it spends, over and above normal operating expenses, to avoid having to shut down during a restoration period.
+Usually extra expenses will be paid if they help to decrease business interruption costs.
+In some instances, Extra Expense insurance alone may provide sufficient coverage without the purchase of Business Interruption insurance.

 Key Person Insurance

-Key Person Insurance is essentially a Life Insurance policy on a key employee (someone, usually yourself, the business owner, who without, the business would likely fail) and the business is the policy’s beneficiary.
-Should the key employee pass away suddenly, Key Person Insurance pays the benefit to the company, allowing the company to stay afloat during the loss of the main employee.
+Key Person insurance is essentially a Life insurance policy on a key employee (someone, likely yourself, the business owner, who without them, the business would likely fail).
+The business is the policy’s beneficiary.
+Should the key employee pass away suddenly, Key Person insurance pays the benefit to the company, allowing the company to stay afloat during the loss of the main employee.
 The benefit can be used to continue the business until a replacement is found or to pay off any outstanding debt, pay investors, and even supply a severance for the remaining employees while the business is closed down or sold.